B2B Marketing: How to Generate Leads Without a Sales Team

 - Cost per lead vs. outbound channels

 Inbound marketing is not a quick fix.
-If you're expecting results in a month, you'll be disappointed.
+Expecting results in a month?
+You'll be disappointed.

-- Months 1-3: Build the foundation.
-Publish your first pillar and cluster content.
-Fix technical SEO issues.
+Months 1-3: Build the foundation.
+Publish first pillar and cluster content.
+Fix technical SEO.
 Set up tracking and automation.

-- Months 3-6: Start seeing traction.
-Some keywords will begin to rank.
-You'll see your first organic leads.
+Months 3-6: Start seeing traction.
+Some keywords begin ranking.
+First organic leads.

 You don't need a massive marketing stack.
-Here's the minimum viable setup for an SMB doing inbound without a sales team:
+Here's the minimum viable setup:

 SEO & content: